Glo Leads in Investments, Performance as NCC Sets New Standard for Telecoms

 The reports also examine how networks affect battery life and device temperature.
 Here again, Glo’s optimisation protocols and modernised core architecture stand out, reducing unnecessary signalling and improving everyday user comfort.

 For consumers, the impact is tangible.
-A small-business owner in Ibadan Segun Adeleye noted: “My work runs on data.
+A small-business owner in Ibadan, Segun Adeleye, stated, “My work runs on data.
 With Glo, I just connect and go.
 That confidence is everything.”

 With the NCC providing the tools for transparency and Glo delivering on long-term leadership and investment, Nigeria’s telecoms industry is entering a new era—one defined not by promises, but by performance.